9. A TIME FOR DEEP THOUGHTFULNESS

 The years between 56 and 63 are especially a time of coming to terms with what we have created.
 If this is not done, then we are not free to build anything for the future because unresolved issues cause the repetition of unproductive behaviour patterns.

 Freedom or paralysis – our choice

-The workaholic has many problems at this time.
-Perhaps the lesson is not to invest all our energy in work.
+Workaholics often have many problems at this time.
+The lesson for many of us in the modern world is not to invest all our energy in work.
 Throughout working life there is a need for a balanced focus.
 Interestingly the idea of a ‘job for life’ is disappearing.
 It has many financial challenges and difficulties.
 Yet there is also the potential for good inner outcomes.
 As our work becomes more changeable, we could become more flexible and less dependent on work for our identity.

 If people were able to educate themselves for these changes, there would not be the tremendous paralysis of the soul and barrenness that is exhibited by so many.
 Nor would there be the dreadful neglect of the wisdom offered by older people.
 They would not be put on the junk heap and replaced by younger models.
 Every age has its unique value.

-A powerful event takes place around 59 to 60.
-It is the second Saturn return.
+This powerful event takes place around 59 to 60.
 During the first Saturn return at 28-29, we took stock of our direction so far and turned towards the life we needed to live.
 If one has met the challenges of that first Saturn return, this time need not be stressful.
 But Saturn requires deep self-assessment.
 There may well be some crisis, perhaps on a physical or emotional level, or an external event such as a greater responsibility that needs to be undertaken.

 We need to remember that the sun forces have entered our souls.
 It is wise to draw on these through devotion, love and an open, positive outlook.
 These are the gifts of the spiritual sun and if valued they serve us well and will continue to be a blessing for us.